 Abstract

 Allometric scaling laws have key implications for the conservation and management of pollinating insects.
-Body size (BS) can predict influential ecological traits yet available predictive models are outdated, rely upon geographically restricted sampling and have limited applicability for non-bee taxa.
-More accurate predictions of pollinator body size require dynamic models that consider biogeography, intraspecific variation and phylogenetic relatedness within an iterative, updatable framework.
-We catalogued existing predictive allometries for pollinating insects (Hymenoptera (BS: 38), Diptera (BS: 26) and Lepidoptera (BS: 21)) and improved upon pre-existing equations for estimating body size in two key pollinating taxa (bees and hoverflies).We measured dry weight and intertegular distance (ITD) of bees (species total: 298) and hoverflies (species total: 103) across three biogeographic regions: Australia, Europe and USA.
-We then used linear mixed effect (LME) and phylogenetic generalised least squares (PGLS) models to construct a suite of state-of-the-art equations for estimating interspecific pollinator body size.
-We used OLS linear regression to assess intraspecific ITD - body size predictions.
-Interspecific model validation was assessed using k-fold cross validation.
+Body size (BS) can predict influential ecological traits yet available predictive models are outdated, rely upon geographically restricted sampling of mainly bees and do not take into account variations due to biogeography, intraspecific differences and phylogenetic relatedness.
+We catalogued existing predictive allometries for pollinating insects (Hymenoptera (BS: 38), Diptera (BS: 26) and Lepidoptera (BS: 21)) and develop models with higher predictive power then traditional models for estimating body size in two key pollinating taxa (bees and hoverflies).We measured dry weight and intertegular distance (ITD) of 298 bee and 103 hoverfly species across three biogeographic regions: Australia, Europe and USA.
+We test the power of ITD alone and in interaction with region, sex and family to predict pollinator body weight.

+.
 Overall differences between these models were minimal with PGLS models performing similarly to LME models.
-Intraspecific models found ITD a reliable predictor of body size for bees and hoverflies.
+We developed inter- and intraspecific models and intraspecific models found ITD a reliable predictor of body size for bees and hoverflies.
 These highly applicable models form the R package 'pollimetry’ and provide an updated resource for allometric research concerning wild and managed pollinators globally.

 Keywords: allometry, Apoidea, body size, pollination, Syrphidae